 Commitment is one of the elements commonly missed in the accountability conversation.
 Just because you’ve given a task to someone, doesn’t mean that they have committed to achieving it.
 Commitment shouldn’t be understated or overlooked.

 In one case, one of my coaching teams selected short term sales as their number one issue that required everyone’s commitment.
 Once a target was agreed upon, every team member then committed to the actions required for success.
-This strengthened the team, created immediate focus that was communicated throughout the organization, and also gave them the tools for accountability.
+This strengthened the team, created an immediate focus that was communicated throughout the organization, and also gave them the tools for accountability.

 “Teams that commit to decisions and standards of performance do not hesitate to hold one another accountable for adhering to those decisions and standards.
 What is more, they don’t rely on the team leader as the primary source of accountability, they go directly to their peers.”

 Using the team norms and personal commitments thus far, the team needs to explore and develop the tools and forum for team members to provide one another with focused, direct, and actionable feedback about how their individual behavior can improve the performance of the team.
 This is where the rubber hits the road and productive honesty is the asphalt.
 Not surprisingly, this is where most teams fall short consistently.
-We forget that accountability is a two way street and that commitment has to be the pre-requisite.
+We forget that accountability is a two-way street and that commitment has to be the pre-requisite.
 In most cases, the expectation was not clear, and there was no real commitment.
 It was just a vague request made and received.
 When we create habits of huge clarity in each request, as well as a clear commitment from the receiver, we increase the likelihood of success.

 I was extremely impressed with one of my coaching teams which came together to hold one of their own accountable for some egregious behavior.
-After obtaining commitment from the individual and seeing the patterns of behavior continuing, the entire team came together to ask the CEO to remove their team member.
-Ultimately this was the best decision for the individual, the team and the organization.
+After obtaining a commitment from the individual and seeing the patterns of behavior continuing, the entire team came together to ask the CEO to remove their team member.
+Ultimately this was the best decision for the individual, the team, and the organization.

 Focusing on Results